ImadSaddik/ImadSaddik/README.md

 I am Imad Saddik, I've found my passion at the intersection of electrical engineering, programming, and astronomy.
 My journey began in electrical engineering, where I spent five years exploring everything about that field.

 While I haven't formally studied astronomy at a university, it's been a lifelong fascination.
 From a young age, I've pursued this interest independently, driven by curiosity and wonder.
-Now, as I look to the future, I'm particularly excited about the potential of AI in advancing our understanding of the universe and aiding space exploration.
+I'm excited to pursue personal projects in this field, especially astrophotography and other imaging endeavors.

-I believe that developing AI applications for space exploration is fascinating and also important for pushing the boundaries of human knowledge.
-It's in this area where I want to make my mark in the future.
+I have a profound love for coding.
+I find joy in solving problems, building applications, and continuously learning new technologies, and sharing knowledge with others.

 ## Skills & Technologies